Managing inventory is the key to driving sales and gross margin

 Another step in this process will lead you to inventory workflow decisions that tie to the number of customers that purchase each SKU.

-You will want to analyze D inventory that customers have not purchased in the last 6 months.
-You’ll also want to investigate “at risk” inventory purchased only by one or two customers.
+For example – You may want to analyze D inventory that customers have not purchased in the last 6 months.
+You also could investigate “at risk” inventory purchased only by one or two customers.
 This inventory analysis may lead you to supplier and customer discussions/negotiations.
 It may also prompt you to designate certain SKUs as “non-stock,” modify reorder points, and otherwise reduce D inventory to move some of that investment into A & B inventory.

 Without understanding those intersections and making data-driven decisions, your inventory optimization process will have gaps.